acode/FunctionScript/README.md

 As FaaSlang is intended to be polyglot, functions defined with it must have a strongly typed signature.
 Not all types are guaranteed to be consumable in the same way in every language, and we will continue to define specifications for how each language should interface with FaaSlang types.
+At present, the types are a limited superset of JSON values.

 | Type | Definition | Example Input Values (JSON) |
 | ---- | ---------- | -------------- |